catalogfi/garden.js/docs/docs/home/Roadmap.md

 ## Mission
 We build user-centric financial applications, leveraging the best decentralized tech has to offer.
 ### Key Principles
 - **Bitcoin Focus**: Bitcoin is the biggest volume based on both marketcap and daily trading volume, but still one of the least represented asset in DeFi.
-We intend to change this, and allow every Dapp to add support for Bitcoin within a day.
+We intend to change this, and allow every dApp to add support for Bitcoin within a day.
 - **Deep Liquidity**: Garden has a deep focus on liquidity, we do not believe in recreating liquidity that already exists, we integrate all sources of decentralized and centralized liquidity to become the most liquid crypto exchange
 - **User-Centric**: We believe in building products for users, so for us a user is at the center of every decision we make as a company.
 - **Asset Catalog**: We support the most number of assets and asset pairs across DeFi.